 3. Use Serums to Layer on Lightweight Hydration

-The serum is a superhero of skincare—meaning they can penetrate the skin more readily and deliver powerful actives.
-Combination skin may also benefit from a multi-tasking serum that hydrates dry areas while keeping oil production in-check.
+The serum is a superhero of skincare—meaning it can penetrate the skin more readily and deliver powerful actives.
+Combination skin may also benefit from a multi-tasking serum that hydrates dry areas while keeping oil production in check.

 What to look for: